 - Research individual prospects and personalize an element of the email.

-It’s on the second part that tools like Hyperise come in handy.
-They help you create personalized dynamic images for each prospect or business you’re reaching out to.
-Personalized images you can include in your cold emails include custom screenshots, company logos, your prospect’s profile photo, and other types of images.
+It’s with the second one that tools like Hyperise come in handy.
+They help you create personalized dynamic images for each prospect or business you reach out to.
+Personalized images to feature in your cold emails include custom screenshots, company logos, your prospect’s profile photo, and other visual representations.

 Email example: